signal9dev/icon-vscode-plugin/README_v1.0.md

 ## Features
 A VSCode extension to develope ICON SCORE.
 Helping ICON SCORE developement.
 SCORE can be developed and easily deployed on the ICON network.

-### Initial Deploy
-    Can be deployed on ICON mainnet, ICON testnet or your own testnet.

-### Update Deploy
-    Can be update deployed on ICON mainnet, ICON testnet or your own testnet.

-### Send Transaction
-    Provide external function call interface after deployment.

-**_We plan to offer more features in the future._**
+We plan to offer more features in the future.

 ## Requirements
 Visual Studio Code version 1.31+